dbj-data/include/architecture/design.md

 ## 1.8.
 ISO C

 ## 1.9.
-Do not develop it if it exist
+Do not develop it, if it exist

 - if it is free and open source then generally yes but
   - that requires time for search and testing